amsa-code/risky/behaviour-detector/curve-fitting.md

 Note that the distance function above maps time difference into distance by multiplying time by the mean drift speed.
 This is a somewhat arbitrary mapping but seems reasonable at the moment!

-In terms of variance in the formulae above, we have the 95% error margin for a detection **e**.
+In terms of variance in the formulae above, we have the 95% position error margin **e**.
 Assuming a normal distribution this suggests

 &nbsp;&nbsp;&nbsp;&nbsp;sd = e / 3.92

-thus
+and because sd = &sqrt;variance we have

 &nbsp;&nbsp;&nbsp;&nbsp;variance = (e/3.92)<sup>2</sup>